aayushmnit/Deep_learning_explorations/5_LeNet_fastai/readme.md

-## Shallownet on CIFAR10 using FastAI and Pytorch
+## LeNet on MNIST using FastAI and Pytorch

-In this folder, I have trained ShallowNet using FastAI and Pytorch.
-To go through the coding process, you can refer to the [Jupyter notebook]().
+In this folder, I have trained LeNet using FastAI and Pytorch.
+To go through the coding process, you can refer to the [Jupyter notebook](https://nbviewer.jupyter.org/github/aayushmnit/Deep_learning_explorations/blob/master/5_LeNet_fastai/LeNet%20using%20FastAI.ipynb).
 Before running the code make sure you download and unzip [MNIST dataset](https://s3.amazonaws.com/fast-ai-imageclas/mnist_png.tgz) from [fastai dataset](https://course.fast.ai/datasets) pages

 You can use the following example command with different parameters to experiment with this script-
 ```bash